ansys/pymapdl/doc/source/user_guide/pool.rst

 Run a user function
 ~~~~~~~~~~~~~~~~~~~
 You can use the pool to run a custom user function on each MAPDL
-instance oover a set of inputs.
+instance over a set of inputs.
 As in the example for the
 :func:`run_batch <ansys.mapdl.core.MapdlLocalPool.run_batch>` function,
 the following code uses a set of verification files.
 However, it implements
 it as a function and outputs the final routine instead of the text